 In its short six-minute duration, Schmitt conveys the full range of emotions suggested by the original ballad.

-The French historian and musicologist Michel Fleury makes an insightful point about this compelling musical picture when he wrote these words:
+The French historian and musicologist Michel Fleury has made an insightful point about this compelling musical picture when writing these words:

 “With this moving piece, Schmitt closes the magical book opened 30 years earlier by [Claude Debussy’s] Prélude a l’après-midi d’un faune.”

-In the second musical picture making up the Mirages, Schmitt turned to a very different subject: the poem Mazeppa by Lord Byron.
+In the second musical picture makes up Mirages, Schmitt turned to a very different subject: the poem Mazeppa by Lord Byron.
 Based on a legend and set in the times when the Polish kingdom stretched from the Lithuanian Baltic coast all the way to the Black Sea, the poem’s topic is Mazeppa, is a nobleman accused of being the lover of a rival’s wife.
-He is sentenced to be bound to a wild horse that is released into the woods.
+The accused is sentenced to be bound to a wild horse that is released into the woods.

 Mazeppa’s tortuous ride nearly kills him, but after the steed falls exhausted, the unconscious nobleman is rescued by local farmers, eventually becoming the leader of the Ukrainian people.

 Florent Schmitt titled this movement La Tragique chevauchée, and its depiction of Mazeppa’s wild ride in the orchestrated version of the piece is overwhelming in its impact.
 For classical music buffs who know the Mazeppa tone poem of Franz Liszt, that earlier essay doesn’t come close to matching the visceral impact of Schmitt’s musical picture.

-Personally, I find Schmitt’s original piano version of this movement somewhat ineffective; in my view, the horse’s braying, bucking and galloping rhythms don’t seem to be realized too well in pianistic terms.
-(Perhaps it takes an artist of the caliber of Alfred Cortot, to whom Schmitt dedicated this movement, to do the piece pianistic justice.)
+Personally, I find Schmitt’s original piano version of this movement somewhat ineffective; in my view, the horse’s braying, bucking and galloping rhythms are difficult to be realized well in pianistic terms.
+(Perhaps it takes an artist of the caliber of Alfred Cortot, to whom Schmitt dedicated this movement, to do the piece complete pianistic justice.)

-In any case, that is not an issue at all in the orchestration, where Schmitt is able to deliver an aural experience that is shattering in its impact.
+In any case, any pianistic limitations are not at all an issue in the orchestrated version, where Schmitt is able to deliver an aural experience that is shattering in its impact.